WSWUP/gridwxcomp/docs/source/tutorial.rst

 coordinate reference system allows for using the grid to be used for computing zonal statistics.
-The WGS 84 resampled raster files can be distinguished from the interpolated files as they do not have a suffix signifying a coordinate reference system code such as “..._ESRI_XXXXX.tif” or “..._EPSG_XXXX.tif”.
+The WGS 84 resampled raster files can be distinguished from the interpolated files as they do not have a suffix signifying a coordinate reference system authority and code such as “..._ESRI_XXXXX.tif” or “..._EPSG_XXXX.tif”.

 Here is a screenshot of the fishnet grid produced eariler in the tutorial